philzook58/philzook58.github.io/_notes/_Docket/numbers.md

 ```

+continued fractins - Adding?
+Do I have t go down and then up?
+A "lens" into the whole and fractional part?
-continued fractins - lanczos algorithm is best ratinal approximatin to eigenvalues?
+lanczos algorithm is best ratinal approximatin to eigenvalues?
 Computational Linear algebra over infinite vectors.
 What can be done?
 Can invert triangular matrices.
 Can of course take increasing finite slices. increasing low rank update?

 best ratinal apporxmation